 What Causes Infant Cephalohematoma?

-The longer it takes to deliver a baby, the higher chance that baby has of developing cephalohematoma.
+The longer it takes to deliver a baby, the higher the chance that baby has of developing cephalohematoma.
 This is because the baby’s head is being constantly compressed in the birth canal, and when this stress is combined with force by a physician or their tools, it can rupture the blood vessels beneath the skin.

 The relationship between the size of an infant’s head and the size of a mother’s pelvis is referred to as cephalopelvic disproportion.
 The more disproportionate this is, the more likely blood vessels will rupture and cause the development of cephalohematoma.